Roles and Responsibilities of Audiologists

-- OAEs with ABR rescreen only if OAE is failed,
+- Two-tier (OAEs with immediate ABR rescreening if OAE is not passed)

-The choice of protocol for a newborn hearing screening program is based on the specific needs and requirements of the hospital and the population being screened (i.e., WIN or NICU).
-See a chart summarizing the protocols.
+The choice of protocol for a newborn hearing screening program is based on the specific needs of the population (i.e., well-baby nursery or NICU) and requirements of the state or hospital program.

 Screening with ABR Only